Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Envisaged Work

-In summary, it is envisaged a new approach to calculate the extracted and dissipated power using a semi-analytical solution through the BI-RME 3D method, obtaining the frequency spectrum of the electromagnetic axion field generated inside the cavity.
-This rigorous broadband result could be of special interest in the cases where neighbouring modes are quite close to the axion resonant mode and might interfere.
+In summary, we envisage a new approach to calculate the extracted and dissipated power using a semi-analytical solution through the BI-RME 3D method, obtaining the frequency spectrum of the electromagnetic axion field generated inside the cavity.
+This rigorous broadband result could be of special interest in the cases where neighboring modes are quite close to the axion resonant mode and might interfere.